clojure-emacs/clomacs/README.md

 Elisp code from the extension.

 The purpose of the `clomacs-defun` is to wrap Clojure function in a Elisp function, that will start CIDER if necessary or use an existing CIDER connection of certain Elisp-Clojure Emacs extension, call this Clojure function and return it's result.

+To run Elisp code from Clojure, http server on Emacs side should be started first by `clomacs-httpd-start` function.
+Then you can straightforwardly pass Elisp code as string to Emacs for eval - `clomacs-eval` or wrap Elisp to Clojure function via `clomacs-defn`.

 ## Installation